Cameron O'Reilly: Later career

 In 2002, O'Reilly returned to Australia, where he received the Governor Peace Award in November.
-He also became a director of Gazal Corporation Limited (2002–2005), one of Australia's leading drapers.
+He also became a director of Gazal Corporation Limited (2002–2005), one of Australia's drapers.

-In May 2003, he launched investment house Bayard Capital, with 100 million Australian dollars from various shareholders, including John Fairfax and the government of Singapore He himself sold two-thirds of his APN shares in early 2004 to invest in Bayard, which spent over US$200 million on acquisitions in its first year, finishing that year with 3500 employees in 27 countries and annual sales of over US$600 million.
+In May 2003, he launched investment house Bayard Capital, with 100 million Australian dollars from various shareholders, including John Fairfax and the government of Singapore.
+He himself sold two-thirds of his APN shares in early 2004 to invest in Bayard, which spent over US$200 million on acquisitions in its first year, finishing that year with 3500 employees in 27 countries and annual sales of over US$600 million.

 O'Reilly developed Bayard with a focus on investments that leveraged growing shortages of energy and water, including metering technology, and by 2008, the Bayard group of companies employed over 5000 people across 30 countries, with a turnover of in excess of US$1.2 billion and EBITDA earnings in excess of US$200 million.
 One of its major holdings was Landis + Gyr, the world's largest electrical metering company, and the entire group was renamed to Landis+Gyr in early 2008.

 In June 2008, O'Reilly received the International Irish Business Person of the Year Award from Dublin-based Business & Finance magazine, having in May spoken about his company's plans to partially float.

 In July 2008, O'Reilly announced a five-year refinancing of the company's borrowings and credit lines, totalling US$1.1 billion, and plans to float by 2010, with an equity value in excess of US$2 billion.
 He noted that his shareholding would be around 7% by then, including share options.
 His father owns around 7% also.
 The flotation would probably take place in New York, where the company formally opens a new office 18 July 2008.